 Subsidiaries are entities over which the Company has the power, directly or indirectly, to govern the financial and operating policies of the entity so as to obtain benefits from its activities.
 In assessing control, potential voting rights that are presently exercisable or convertible, are taken into account in the assessment of whether control exists.
-Subsidiaries are fully consolidated from the date on which control is transferred to the Company.
+Subsidiaries are consolidated from the date on which control is transferred to the Company.
 They are deconsolidated from the date on which control ceases.
 All inter-company transactions, balances, income and expenses have been eliminated on consolidation.

-These consolidated financial statements also include the proportionate share of each of the assets, liabilities, revenues and expenses of its interest in CanAlaska Korean Uranium Limited Partnership ("CKULP" or the "Partnership" or the "CKU Partnership") and CanAlaska Korean Uranium Limited.
+These consolidated financial statements also include the Company's share of the jointly held assets, its jointly incurred liabilities, and its share of the revenues and expenses of the CanAlaska Korean Uranium Limited Partnership ("CKULP" or the "Partnership") or the "CKU Partnership") and CanAlaska Korean Uranium Limited.